pjeby/autocreate/README.md

 # autocreate

+> New in 1.2: support for using `auto` with native ES6 class objects.
+(Previous versions only worked on transpiled emulations.)

 Sometimes, you need something to be both a class and a function.
 Sometimes, you need a class to be callable without using `new`.
 The `autocreate` module makes both as easy as typing `@auto` before your class declaration (in Babel/ES7 or TypeScript), and *almost* that easy in CoffeeScript or plain Javascript.

 <!--mockdown-setup: languages.js = 'babel'; languages.babel.options.stage=0; -->